MobilityDB/MobilityDataScienceBook/chapter2/README.md

 There is a database dump for the spatial database, called belgium.sql.
 It can be restored from the command prompt as (we assume user Postgres, database name Belgium, and port 5432, you should use your settings).

-psql  -U postgres -p 5432 -d Belgium    -f /file-location-path/belgium.sql
+psql -U postgres -p 5432 -d belgium  -f /file-location-path/belgium.sql

 ### Temporal Databases